 - There are no classes, but we do have Genius Hours!
 (1hr times that we can work together at the same time on wherever we are in the program.)

 - $100 CAD / mo.
 Stay as short or as long a time as you wish.
 Cancel anytime to not pay for the next month.

-- If you did 1 single lesson in a whole month, and it showed you something important, clarified something, created a bit of spaciousness, simplified your plans, helped you see something that is not as important as you thought it was, and something else that was, or saved you time knowing now how you feel about a project, I'd say use that approach to gauge if this program is worth giving a spin for you or not.
+- If you did 1 single lesson in a whole month, and it clarified something for you, created a bit of spaciousness, simplified your plans, helped you see something that is not as important as you thought it was, and something else that is, I'd say use that approach to gauge if this program is worth giving a spin for you or not.